 Bowl of Hygeia Award

-Roger Davis, PharmD, of Nashville, Tennessee, was recently awarded the 2020 Bowl of Hygeia Award for his outstanding record of civic leadership and for encouraging pharmacists to take active roles in their communities.
+Thomas Marcrom, PharmD, of Manchester, Tennessee, was recently awarded the 2021 Bowl of Hygeia Award for his outstanding record of civic leadership and encouraging pharmacists to take active roles in their communities.

 Established in 1958, the Bowl of Hygeia Award recognizes pharmacists who have outstanding records of civic leadership in their communities and encourages pharmacists to take active roles in the affairs of their respective communities.
 The award is presented annually by participating state pharmacist associations, including those in the District of Columbia and Puerto Rico.
-In addition to service through their local, state and national pharmacy associations, award recipients have devoted their time, talent and resources to a wide variety of causes and community service.
+In addition to service through their local, state, and national pharmacy associations, award recipients have devoted their time, talent, and resources to a wide variety of causes and community service.
 The Bowl of Hygeia is sponsored by the American Pharmacists Association Foundation, the National Alliance of State Pharmacy Associations, and the American Pharmacists Association.
-TPA congratulates Dr. Roger Davis for his lifetime of service, and his numerous contributions to patient care and pharmacy practice advancement.
+TPA congratulates Dr. Thomas Marcrom for his lifetime of service and his numerous contributions to patient care and pharmacy practice advancement.

 Excellence in Innovation Award

 Jason Vinson, PharmD, of Germantown, Tennessee, was recently recognized by the Tennessee Pharmacists Association (TPA) with the 2021 TPA Excellence in Innovation Award.
 This national award, coordinated by the National Alliance of State Pharmacy Associations and sponsored by Upsher-Smith Laboratories, is given annually to a pharmacist who has demonstrated significant innovation in practice, resulting in improved patient care and advancement of the profession of pharmacy.